 The Routledge Guidebook to the New Testament.
-London: Routledge, 2017.
+New York: Routledge, 2017.

 Paul as a Problem in History and Culture: The Apostle and His Critics through the Centuries.
 Grand Rapids: Baker Academic, 2016.

 Varieties of Religious Invention: Founders and Their Functions in History.
+Editor.
 New York: Oxford University Press, 2015.

 Opening Paul’s Letters: A Reader’s Guide to Genre and Interpretation.
 Grand Rapids: Baker Academic, 2012.

 Scripture and Traditions: Essays on Early Judaism and Christianity in Honor of Carl R. Holladay.
-Ed. with G. O’Day.
+Co-edited with G. O’Day.
 Novum Testamentum Supplements 129.
 Leiden: Brill, 2008.

 Teaching the Bible through Popular Culture and the Arts.
-Ed. with M. Roncace; Resources for Biblical Study 53.
+Co-edited with M. Roncace; Resources for Biblical Study 53.
 Atlanta: Society of Biblical Literature, 2007.

 Teaching the Bible.
-Ed. with M. Roncace.
+Co-edited with M. Roncace.
 Resources for Biblical Study 49.
 Atlanta: Society of Biblical Literature, 2005.

 Godly Fear: The Epistle to the Hebrews and Greco-Roman Critiques of Superstition.
 SBL Academia Biblica 16.
 Atlanta/Leiden: Society of Biblical Literature/Brill, 2003.